Registering a residential service

 You must have an approved registration before you can start to operate a residential service.
 Operating an unregistered residential service is in breach of the Residential Services (Accreditation) Act 2002.
 Penalties of up to $130,550 can apply if you do not meet the requirements of the Act.

 To apply for registration, you need to:

-- complete and sign the Residential services Form 1 - Application for registration of a residential service (PDF, 540KB)
+- complete and sign an application for registration of a residential service form (PDF, 322KB)

 - provide a certified copy of proof of identification (i.e. driver licence, birth certificate or extract, or passport) for each service provider and associate involved in the operation of the residential service